A Parent’s Guide to the New York State Next Generation ELA & Math Learning Standards

 When will the Next Generation Standards be implemented?

 Full implementation of the NYS Next Generation Learning Standards begins during the 2020-2021 school year for prekindergarten through grade 8.
-The implementation timeline can be found here.

 How will the standards be assessed?